Hans Rohrbach: Work

-Within the paper, Rohrbach find asymptotic bounds for n with h fixed and k large.
-This is a problem many mathematicians have looked at but have not been solved yet.
+Within the paper, Rohrbach finds asymptotic bounds for n with h fixed and k large.
+This is a problem many mathematicians have looked at but have not yet solved.

 It was while Rohrbach was at the Mathematical Institute of the German University of Prague, starting in 1933 as a senior assistant.
-In 1944, he wrote a report, of which this is an exert:
+In 1944, he wrote a report, of which this is an excerpt:

 I am taking the move of the Mathematical Institute into the recently completed new rooms as an opportunity to give a short report on the development of the Institute in the last year.
 Up to the end of 1943 no research work was carried out in the Institute.
 The two established professors had been assigned to war work but, in addition, continued to carry out their teaching duties.
 The assistant had been drafted into the army, and no additional mathematicians were available.
 However, since I arrived here, I have made efforts to have the Institute itself to be involved in war related research.
 To achieve this I required more space and more collaborators.
 Once my requests to enlarge the Institute were granted in a satisfactory way by the curator, the work of setting up began a year ago.

 The work undertaken by Rohrbach was related to the computational problems associated with the manufacture and flight of V-weapons.
 The research and prototyping experimental work was undertaken at the village of Peenemünde.
 The scientists detailed in Rohrbach report above were Dr Gerhard Gentzen, Dr Franz Krammer and Dr Paul Armsen.

-The other major area that Hans Rohrbach contributed to the German war effort was as working as Cryptanalyst in the Mathematical and Cryptological Section of the special section of unit Z (The cryptanalysts) in the Reich Foreign Office (Auswärtiges Amt) known as Pers Z S.
+The other major contribution that Hans Rohrbach made to the German war effort was working as a Cryptanalyst in the Mathematical and Cryptological Section of the special section of unit Z (The cryptanalysts) in the Reich Foreign Office (Auswärtiges Amt) known as Pers Z S.

 He was awarded the War Service Cross 2nd Class (KVK II) in September 1944, for his work on the solution of the U.S. Diplomatic Strip System O-2.

 Rohrbach had originally broken the cipher in 1943 after working on it for more than a year.
 The cipher was used by the US state department for diplomatic traffic, and the US Navy from 1940 to 1944.
 Rohrbach and his team used Hollerith punched card machinery and also built a special decoding machine called Automaton to aid cryptanalysis of the cipher.
 The Americans who made up the TICOM Team that investigated Pers Z S, ordered Rohrbach to write a report on 6 August 1945, in the form of homework to describe the process.
 The report was formulated as TICOM document I-89.